itdxer/neupy/_sources/2016/12/17/hyperparameter_optimization_for_neural_networks.txt

     :align: center
     :alt: Expected improvement for TPE

 In the example, I've used t-distributions, but in TPE distribution models using `parzen-window density estimators <https://www.cs.utah.edu/~suyash/Dissertation_html/node11.html>`_.
 The main idea is that each sample defines gaussian distribution with defined mean (value of the hyperparameter) and specified standard deviation.
-Then all these points stacks together and normalized to assure that  Probability Density Function (PDF).
+Then all these points stacks together and normalized to assure that output is Probability Density Function (PDF).
 That's why `Parzen estimators` appears in the name of the algorithm.

 .. figure:: images/parzen-estimators.png
     :width: 100%